TheZalRevolt/TheZalDev_Blog/src/content/post/astro_porkbun.md

 Hello There!
 TheZal here and today I'm gonna show you how to deploy your [Astro](https://astro.build/) Blog on a domain purchased on [Porkbun](https://porkbun.com/) using [GitHub Pages](https://pages.github.com/)

-We can say that this guide is composed by three steps:
+We can say that this guide is composed of three steps:

-- Setup the your Astro project
+- Setup your Astro project
 - Setup your domain on Porkbun
 - Setup the GitHub Pages section of your repository

-## Step 1: setup your astro project
+## Step 1: setup your Astro project

-The first thing to do is setup the yaml file.
+The first thing to do is set up the yaml file.

 Inside your `astro.config.mjs` file add a section inside the `defineConfig` section.